+Ask.
+Listen.
+Believe.
 “Earlier this month, Department of Human Services Director Erinn Kelley-Siel directed the attention of DHS employees to the fact that October is Domestic Violence Awareness Month.
 The numbers can be overwhelming – during 2011, Oregon domestic and … Continue reading

 Personal Support Worker Training is available through the State of Oregon’s Home Care Commission.
 Training topics include how to work with challenging behaviors, diabetes care, medication safety and how to protect yourself against sprains and strains when lifting.

 We are excited to announce that we have bought a building and will be moving to a more centrally located space.
 We will be communicating with everyone about the move as it grows closer.